JustinLove/ai_showdown/README.md

 Tasks which copy or use files from the base game need a path to the media directory.
 There are some rough rules that try to guess this path, but the `media` variable may need to be overriden with an explicit path.

+Because default tasks are specialized to the default commander attribute, AIs must be complete.
+If you rely on AI files from the base game, copy them into your AI's working directory.

 ## Running

 `package.json` lists dependencies, but you'll need to run `npm install` to download them.